Gottfried Reinhold Treviranus (politician): Government minister (1930 to 1932)

 Treviranus' first position in the new government was as Minister for the Occupied Territories, i.e. those parts of the Rhineland under French and Belgian occupation.
+But Treviranus sparked a diplomatic incident when in August 1930 he claimed he had resolve to regain ‘‘the lost regions in the East’’ in a speech.
+Subsequent pressure by France led to Bruning reshuffling his cabinet; Treviranus became Osthilfe Commissioner.
 After the occupation forces were withdrawn following the Young Plan in June 1930 he became Minister without Portfolio and he liaised with industry for Hindenburg and Brüning.

 Before the General Election of 1930, Treviranus, in co-operation with politically influential military leaders, tried to re-organise the party system.
 He negotiated forming a loose middle-class electoral alliance to secure a majority for Brüning.
 This was funded by generous donations from big business but it was not successful.

 From 9 October 1931 to 30 May 1932 he served in Brüning's second cabinet as Minister of Transport.

 The government adopted a right wing nationalist stance during election campaigns and also at cabinet meetings.
 When French Foreign Minister Aristide Briand submitted a plan for a European Union it was rejected by the entire cabinet, and Treviranus said that the plan was an attack on the current German foreign policy at that time.
 In cabinet meetings he pushed to get the Versailles Treaty revised.

 As Reich Commissioner for Eastern Germany, he was not successful in saving the country from bankruptcy and after this failure he resigned in August 1931.

 The Brüning government went through a crisis in autumn 1931 with a worsening economic situation.
 Treviranus once again liaised between businesses and the government.
 On behalf of Brüning, he advised the major Ruhr industrialists Paul Reusch and Fritz Springorum not to collaborate with the National Socialists and German nationalists.
 However, the government fell when embarrassing documents about the behaviour of industry and the banks during the crisis came to light.
 In the parliamentary elections of 31 July 1932, Treviranus lost his seat as did his Conservative People's Party.
 Treviranus went into business; he became chairman of the Upper Silesian Bata shoe factory.
 His political career was over at the age of 41.